gbin/DonglePi/README.md

 With DonglePi:
 - you can use your familiar PC or Mac to directly develop & debug your RPi embedded applications (with an IDE for example)
-- you can use devices made for the Raspberry Pi ecosystem on your PC
+- you can use peripherals made for the Raspberry Pi ecosystem on your PC.
+You can find a list of those [here](http://elinux.org/RPi_VerifiedPeripherals).

 DonglePi can also be used to easily setup students for an embedded development course in a preexisting computer lab.